-However, Muslims are obligated to raise their children as Muslim.
+However, Muslims are obligated to raise their children as Muslims.

 Ultimately, your children will end up deciding for themselves.
 As all adults make a conscious decision on how to navigate the world.
 But it would be wise to go into this potential marriage bearing in mind the obligation of your future husband.
 It is his duty to raise his children as Muslims.

 It is good that you are considering these issues beforehand.
 If there are no dealbreakers for you, then I truly wish you a blessed and happy marriage.
-If there are compromises that you cannot abide, then it is best to part ways before committing to a life together.
+If there are compromises that you cannot abide by, then it is best to part ways before committing to a life together.

 As you are a religious woman yourself, I counsel you to pray about it.